aabccd021/tiny-cookie-session/README.md

 ### Token Expiration Time

-The `tokenExpiresIn` value controls how frequently tokens are rotated when sessions are active.
+The `tokenExpiresIn` value controls how often the token is rotated.
 When a token expires but the session is still valid, the system generates a new token.

 You should set this to a value as short as possible, but still longer than the longest HTTP request